thedylone/laffey-bot/README.md

 > pings the user when the bot has detected the wait_user has completed a game. wait_user must be currently watched and in database.

 valorant-waitlist
-> returns an embed with the current waiting list. shows each wait_users and the users waiting for them
+> returns an embed with the current waiting list. shows each wait_users and the users waiting for them.

 ## how to setup
 ### config.json
 prefix
-> string: your preferred prefix
+> string: your preferred prefix.

 slash
 > int or bool: 1/true or 0/false.
 1 to enable [slash-commands](https://discord.com/blog/slash-commands-are-here), 0 to disable.

 normal
 > int or bool: 1/true or 0/false.
-1 to enable prefixed commands, 0 to disable
+1 to enable prefixed commands, 0 to disable.

 guilds
 > int[]: list of guild IDs, IDs are integers. used for debugging when changing or adding slash-commands (as it takes time to sync). remove guild-ids from each slash-command for global use (but will take time to update).